 We began our Conflict Minerals program in 2012 to improve the transparency in tin, tantalum, tungsten, and gold (known as 3TG) mining and to develop conflict-free sources of these materials.
 From the beginning, our strategy has been to work collaboratively with governmental and nongovernmental organizations (NGOs) across the electronics industry and others to enable conflict-free sourcing for everyone.

-To highlight the importance and benefits of responsible sourcing, we partnered with the Responsible Artisanal Gold Solutions Forum and StoryUp XR to create Journey of Gold, now available on Discovery VR and YouTube.
+To highlight the importance and benefits of responsible sourcing, we partnered with the Responsible Artisanal Gold Solutions Forum and StoryUp XR to create Journey of Gold, now available on YouTube.

 Filmed using Jump cameras, the VR film offers a glimpse into the lives and conditions of those working at a low-tech, small-scale gold mine in Nyamurhale—one of just three conflict-free artisanal gold mines in the DRC.

 “The real power of VR is that it’s a teleportation device,” says Alyssa Newman, who produced Journey of Gold and is Google’s program manager of Conflict Minerals.
 “For those who might never have the chance to go to the DRC in person, we can take you there.”

 As a member of the Responsible Minerals Initiative and the Responsible Artisanal Gold Solutions Forum, Google understands the tensions within and surrounding the gold trade, and we’re taking a variety of steps to help in the fight against conflict minerals.
 We believe that the best way to ensure that the gold in our own supply chain is exclusively conflict-free is to work with others to get broad participation and commitment from electronics, jewelry, auto, and other supplier partners that use gold in their products.